Certified Ophthalmic Assistant Practice Exam

 Question: 1 / 400

-When might probing of the tear duct be a useful treatment?
+What is probing of the tear duct useful for treating in patients?

-Probing of the tear duct might be a useful treatment for patients with epiphora.
-Epiphora refers to excessive tearing, which can be caused by a blocked tear duct preventing tears from draining properly.
-By performing a tear duct probing procedure, ophthalmic assistants can help to clear the blockage and restore normal tear drainage, relieving the symptoms of epiphora.
+Probing of the tear duct is useful for treating epiphora.
+Epiphora is the medical term for excessive tearing or watery eyes, which can result from an obstruction in the tear duct system.
+By performing a tear duct probing, ophthalmic professionals can help to clear any blockages in the tear duct and restore proper drainage, thereby alleviating the symptoms of epiphora.

 Get further explanation with Examzify DeepDiveBeta